 About the Cottage

-Staddles is a timber-framed cottage of the late 15th century (it originally formed part of the adjacent property to the right, now no. 86.)
+Staddles is a 4 star, timber-framed cottage of the late 15th century (it originally formed part of the adjacent property to the right, now no. 86.)
 The house was divided in the late 17th century.
 The fine and rare pargeting on the front of the cottage dates from this time.

 The cottage now comprises a beamed sitting room with Inglenook fireplace and original Suffolk brick floor.
 There is underfloor heating and a gas ‘coal burning’ effect stove (with remote control.)
 French doors lead through to a thoroughly modern fitted kitchen/diner with dishwasher, washer/dryer, built-in electric oven with gas hob, microwave and refrigerator with freezer compartment.
 There is also an extending oak table and chairs for dining.